-Verbs are words in English that are used to describe action or state or being in the sentence.
-Without verbs a sentence is incomplete because verbs shows how an action or thing happens.
+Verbs are words in English that are used to describe an action or state of being in a sentence.
+Without verbs, a sentence is incomplete because verbs show how an action or thing happens.

-In this article, you will learn what the verbs are in English grammar, how to conjugate them in different tense, types of verbs in English, and examples of sentences using verbs.
+In this article, you will learn what the verbs are in English grammar, how to conjugate them in different tenses, types of verbs in English, and examples of sentences using verbs.

-- Without a verb, a sentence is incomplete.
+- Verbs are absolutely necessary to make a sentence complete because, without a verb, a sentence is incomplete.

 - Every sentence needs at least one verb.